semgrep/semgrep-docs/docs/running-rules.md

 # Run registry rules

-Explore the Semgrep Registry of rules at [semgrep.dev/explore](https://semgrep.dev/explore).
+Explore the [Semgrep Registry](https://semgrep.dev/explore) and run rules and rulesets via:

 ```sh
 # Run a ruleset with rules for many languages using --config